rejetto/hfs/dev-plugins.md

 - `init` described in the previous section.
 - `frontend_css: string | string[]` path to one or more css files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
   You can also include external files, by entering a full URL.
+Multiple files can be specified as `['file1.css', 'file2.css']`.
 - `frontend_js: string | string[]` path to one or more js files that you want the frontend to load.
 These are to be placed in the `public` folder (refer below).
   You can also include external files, by entering a full URL.
 - `middleware: (Context) => void | true | function` a function that will be used as a middleware: use this to interfere with http activity.